 To those sanctified in Christ Jesus and called to be his holy people (i.e., us):

-O.K., let’s talk about tongues.
+Okay, let’s talk about tongues.
 It’s been one of the controversies of the church from the start to the present day.
-On the one hand the gift of tongues has been over-emphasized as was the case with the Corinthians.
+On the one hand, the gift of tongues has been overemphasized as was the case with the Corinthians.
 On the other hand, the gift of tongues has been despised.
 Throughout history, branches of the church have insisted that speaking in tongues is the singular sign that one has been filled by the Holy Spirit, while other branches of the church have gone so far as to claim that speaking in tongues is a demonic expression.

 So where’s the truth in all this?
 Here’s how I understand Paul on the subject.
 First, Paul clearly acknowledges tongues as a gift of the Holy Spirit.
-We need to understand Paul is responding to the problem that speaking in tongues had become in the Corinthians church.
-They were very much over emphasizing it.
-In chapter 12, Paul sets the gift of tongues in the larger context of the larger set of gifts of the Holy Spirit as well as in the larger context of the whole Body of Christ.
-In chapter 13, Paul presents the overall governing dynamic with respect to the exercise of any gift of the Holy Spirit: Love.
+We need to understand Paul is responding to the problem that speaking in tongues had become in the Corinthian church.
+They were very much overemphasizing it.
+In chapter 12, Paul sets the gift of tongues in the larger context of the larger set of gifts of the Holy Spirit as well as in the larger context of the whole body of Christ.
+In chapter 13, Paul presents the overall governing dynamic with respect to the exercise of any gift of the Holy Spirit: love.
 Now that he has created this larger context, he moves into chapter 14 where he gets back to the specifics of the gift of tongues.

 What does he say about tongues?
 Paul is all for tongues, but there is a governing rule over all the gifts.
 It is in the first part of verse one.

 Follow the way of love, . . .
 Paul clearly defined what this means in the prior chapter.
 To this he adds,

 eagerly desire gifts of the Spirit, . . .
 This might be better translated to say, “Be longing for the utterances of the Spirit in your midst.”
 Then he adds,